roomsense/homeassistant-dashboard/README.md

 # Requirements

- Install MQTT mosquitto and set it up and make sure the RoomSense entities are accessible on your Home Assistant.
+ Install MQTT mosquitto and make sure the RoomSense entities are accessible on your Home Assistant.

 # Installation